 You can also ask CACI at any time to cease processing your data for direct marketing purposes.
 We will then add you to the suppression file we keep of consumers who do not want their data used for direct marketing.
 Any future requests from our clients for data for direct marketing are always screened against this file.
 This ensures your details are not passed on to our clients in the future.

-If you do opt out, we will continue to process your personal data to maintain our suppression file.
-We have to do this so we can make sure your details are never passed on to our clients in case your details come to us in the future from a new source of data.
-We will only ever process the minimum amount of data about you that enables us to identify you for this purpose.
+If you do opt out, we will continue to process your personal data solely to maintain our suppression file.
+We do this on the advice of the ICO so we can make sure your details are never passed on to our clients in case your details come to us in the future from a new source of data.
+We will only ever process the minimum amount of data about you that enables us to identify you for this purpose and will not use it for any purpose other than suppression.

-If you wish us to stop processing your data for direct marketing purposes and add you to our suppression file, please email firstname.lastname@example.org.
-We will process your request within 7 days, but it may take up to three months before it becomes effective with all our clients, as they often plan marketing campaigns several months in advance.
+If you wish us to stop processing your data for direct marketing purposes and add you to our suppression file, please email [email protected].
+We will process your request promptly, and ordinarily within 7 days but it may take up to three months before it becomes effective with all our clients, as they often plan marketing campaigns several months in advance.

 Opting out of receiving direct marketing communications from CACI and our clients does not mean your data will not be processed for marketing purposes by other organisations.
 If you wish to minimise the amount of direct marketing communications you receive, there are a number of industry opt out files you can subscribe to.

 You can opt out of receiving direct mail by registering with the Mailing Preference Service.
-The MPS is administered by the Direct Marketing Association.
+The MPS is administered by the Data and Marketing Association.

 You can opt out of receiving telephone marketing calls by registering with the Telephone Preference Services.